25 Highest-Paying Trade Jobs (Official U.S. Labor Data)

 What Is a Trade Job?

-For this list, a trade job is any skilled occupation you can enter without a bachelor’s degree, where mastery comes from vocational school, a registered apprenticeship, industry certification, or paid on‑the‑job training—not lecture halls.
-The work is hands‑on and technical: installing power lines, repairing aircraft, welding structural steel, running diagnostic scans, and more.
+For this list, a trade job is any skilled occupation you can enter without a bachelor’s degree, where mastery comes from vocational school, a registered apprenticeship, industry certification, an associate degree, military training, or paid on-the-job training, not lecture halls.
+The work is hands-on and technical: installing power lines, repairing aircraft, welding structural steel, operating reactors, and more.

 We focused on roles that meet three guidelines: